parse-community/blog/README.md

 ## Using categories & adding new ones

 When adding a category to a blog post please remember to capitalize words.
+For categories with multiple words please separate words with dashes instead of spaces eg. New-Year not New Year.

 The current list of categories:
 - Announcements